int128/terraform-aws-nat-instance/README.md

 - Saving cost using a spot instance (from $1/month)
 - Fixed source IP address by reattaching ENI
 - Supporting Systems Manager Session Manager
+- Disable costly resources for compatibility with workspaces

 Terraform 0.12 is required.